dsalunga/LivePhotoFrame/README.md

 # LivePhotoFrame

-Have you ever wondered why you are dumping GBs of memories into your hard drives?
-Are you ever going to view them again, and how often?
+Have you ever wondered why you are dumping gigabytes of memories onto your hard drives?
+Will you ever view them again, and if so, how often?

 ### Supported image sources ###